meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 only available for [Customer Admins](meshcloud.customer.md#manage-groups-of-assigned-users).
 You can provide your service (e.g. databases, message brokers, filesystems, etc) by implementing the [Open Service Broker API](https://www.openservicebrokerapi.org/).
 Your implementation of an application that manages these services is called a Service Broker.
 Services provided by you can be consumed by other users of the meshPortal.
 A short overview and some specifics that should be considered when writing a Service Broker for the meshMarketplace are described [here](meshstack.meshmarketplace.index.md).

+meshStack supports OSB Version 2.14 and is on the way to support OSB 2.15.

 ## Marketplace Development

 You can find the **Marketplace Development** in your [meshCustomer Control Plane](./meshcloud.customer.md#managing-your-meshcustomer).
 Via the **Service Broker** section in the navigation on the left, you get to the maintenance area for your service brokers.
 You can register and publish your Service Broker.
 [Analytics](#debugging-your-service-broker) screens that provide you with Usage and Logging Data are also available.